 With its diverse array of island endemics, the West Indies are a key element for any Big Day effort. eBirders crushed last year’s total of 258 with a stellar 309 species representing 14 different countries!
 Puerto Rico once again claimed first place with 155 species followed by the Bahamas at 140 species.
 Cuba (111) barely edged out the Dominican Republic (110) for third place.

 Eric Torres-Rivera, Julio Salgado, and Gustavo Torres tallied an excellent 112 species in Puerto Rico, the highest species total for any single party in the region.
 Almost 400 Cave Swallows in Puerto Rico was the highest reported count for any species.
 Thanks to our partners BirdsCaribbean, Sociedad Ornithológica Puertorriqueña Inc. (SOPI), and the many other excellent groups who work with Caribbean birds for boosting turnout– it really paid off!

 Africa is one of the most exciting and challenging places for Big Day with many iconic endemics and abundant spectacles, but difficult access in some regions means that everything hinges on local turnout.
 This year 191 eBirders in 25 different countries submitted 429 checklists and recorded 1,049 species!
 This beats last year’s effort on both fronts, and we expect this total to grow as checklists continue to roll in.

-South Africa (463), Zambia (421), and Kenya (409) had the most species of any countries, and Alastair Newton in Zambia had the highest species total for any single party with 302 species.
+South Africa (463), Zambia (421), and Kenya (409) had the most species of any countries.
 Swallows were also the high count for Africa with 25,000 Barn Swallows at a roost in Zambia.